GeorgeJopson/Test-Driven-Development-Notes/Test-Driven Development By Example/Test-Driven Development By Example Summary.md

 - **Measurements of test quality:**
   - **Statement Coverage:** Should be close to 100% if TDD followed religiously.
 Can be improved either by writing more tests or simplifying code (so existing tests cover more code).
   - **Defect Insertion:** Method of automatically inserting errors into code and checking if tests catch it (by failing).
 Also known as mutation testing.
+- **Given, When, Then:** This is a format for writing tests(also known as Arrange, Act, Assert).
+  - **Given:** Create some objects
+  - **When:** Perform some operations on the objects
+  - **Then:** Check the results are correct
+- **Test Isolation:** Success/failure of one test should be independent of the success/failure of another.
+Therefore tests shouldn't share objects.
+To do this easily you need to break your solution into many highly cohesive, loosely coupled objects which can easily be set up for each test.
+- **Assert First:** When writing tests, start by writing the asserts.
+Then you can work backwards to fill out the rest of the test.
+- **Test Date:**
+  - Use minimal amount of test data necessary to check all different cases
+  - Never use same constant twice (unless the constant means the same thing), as this can cause confusion.
+  - Try make the connection between numbers used in test data obvious (perhaps by writing out the calculation to get from input to output data)
+- **Start Simple:** When implementing a new operation, start with the simplest test possible.
+Often this is making a test for a trivially easy version of the operation/a version of the operation that does nothing.
+For example with a method that adds to a value, test adding 0.
+- **Learning Tests:** When using an API you didn't develop, as part of learning the API create tests which verify how the API works.
+This teaches you how to use the software, and if a new version of the software is released you can run the tests to verify the code works the same way.
+- **Do over:** Don't be afraid to just start over.
+If you've made a complete mess, sometimes the quickest way forward is by starting from a blank slate with all the new knowledge you have.
+- **Mocks:** To test a unit that relies on a expensive/complicate resource you can create a fake version of that resource which returns pre-defined responses.
+Common example of a dependency that needs mocking is a database.
+  - **Crash Test Dummy:** A fake object/mock which returns an error from one of its methods, used to test error handling code.
+- **Fixtures:** Used to reduce duplication of setting objects up
+- **Refactoring Techniques:**
+  - **Reconcile Differences:** If you have two elements which look similar, slowly make little changes to bring them closer together.
+When they are identical you can merge/delete one to reduce duplication.
+  - **Isolate Change:** When you need to change one part of a multi-part method/object isolate it first to make it easy to change (can be done with techniques like *Extract Method* or *Method Object*).
+  - **Extract Method:** To make a long/complicated method easier to read, turn a small part of the method into a separate method and call the new method.
+  - **Inline Method:** The opposite of extract method, used when you are struggling to see how to move forward refactoring when code is scattered across the code base.
+You replace method invocations with the method code itself.
+This can bring all the code to one place, so it is easy to see how to move forward.
+  - **Method Object:** To represent a complicated method that requires several parameters/local variables, you can make an object out of the method.
+This also lets you swap out and plug in new computations easily (by swapping the method object).
+- **Signs of Bad Tests/Bad Code:**
+  - **Long setup code:** If you have to spend hundreds of line creating objects from a simple assertion, your objects might be too big and need to be split (so individual parts can be tested easily).
+  - **Setup duplication:** If you can't easily find a common place for common setup code, then there are too many objects too tightly coupled.
+  - **Long running tests:** TDD tests that take a long time to run, won't get run (defeating the point of TDD).
+This often occurs because you can't test parts of the design and have to setup/tear down the full thing each time.
+  - **Fragile tests:** Tests the break unexpectedly occur if parts of your program that should be separate actually have some connection.